Forever People: Powers and abilities

 Serifan possesses limited telepathic powers, and wields "cosmic cartridges" that serve various purposes when wielded.
 For example, the cartridges can link Serifan to the Source, create force fields, drain energy, manipulate gravity, modify atomic density, generate intense heat, power vehicles, and stun others.
 His "Blue Cartridge" can manipulate life force and was used to help Deadman merge with a "Follower", an organic machine designed to act as his physical body.

 Vykin

 Throughout the Kirby run, Vykin was referred to as "Vykin the Black".
-He was the second black superhero to appear in a DC comic book, preceding Kirby's Black Racer by several months.
+He was arguably the first black superhero to appear in a DC comic book, preceding the John Stewart Green Lantern and Kirby's Black Racer by several months.
 When the Forever People were stranded on Adon, Mark Moonrider thought it would be advantageous to civilize the people of the planet.
 When Vykin used their Mother Box to do so, it overloaded and was destroyed, killing Vykin in the process, but managing to create Forevertown.
 When the Dark overtook and reversed the effects of the Mother Box, Vykin was brought back to life.
 Later, he was reunited on New Genesis with his mother Valkyra, who sacrificed herself to save her lover Orion.